Raw Materials of the Humanities

 Wax: Material Resources of Phonographic Research

-At the end of the 19th century, the phonograph became an important technology in the humanities for the reproducible, seemingly objective and exact analysis of speech, music and the acoustic environment.
-The Phonogramm-Archiv, founded in 1900 by Carl Stumpf at the Berlin Psychological Institute, and the Lautabteilung, founded in 1920 by [...]
+At the end of the 19th century, the phonograph became an important technology in the humanities for the reproducible, seemingly objective and exact analysis of speech, music, and the acoustic environment.
+The Phonogramm-Archiv, founded in 1900 by Carl Stumpf at the Institute of Psychology in Berlin, and the Prussian State Library’s [...]

 ...